dexhowl/react-road/README.md

 - Props are passed between compenents within an immutable JavaScript object.
 - Though it is possible to derive new data based on the props passed into a component via computation, values of the props themselves should not be manipulated directly.
 (Short ver.
 Props are Read-Only).

+> [!WARNING]
-***Note: Props cannot be passed from child components back up the component tree to a parent or ancestor.***
+> Props cannot be passed from child components back up the component tree to a parent or ancestor.

 ---
 #### State